-If this light comes on, check the fuel filler cap and see if it is screwed on properly.
-Most of the time, the problem may be solved by replacing the defective gasket.
+If this light comes on, check the fuel filler cap and see, if it is screwed on properly.
+Most of the time, the problem may be solved, by replacing the defective gasket.

-Mass Air Flow Sensor
+Mass Air Flow (MAF) Sensor

-EVAP Purge Control Valve And Solenoid
+(EVAP) Purge Control Valve And Solenoid

-So, Regardless of the vehicle make and model you drive; engine problems are always around the corner.
-Consequently, Even with proper maintenance like oil change services, problems can still happen.
+So, regardless of the vehicle make and model you drive, engine problems, are always around the corner.
+Consequently, even with proper maintenance, like oil change services, problems can still happen.

-Regular maintenance might seem pricey; but it’s also critical to keeping your car in good working condition.
-Finally, If you want to get the most use out of your vehicle, be sure to keep up with maintenance.
+Regular maintenance might seem pricey, but it’s also critical to keeping your car, in good working condition.
+Finally, if you want to get the most use out of your vehicle, be sure to keep up with maintenance.